HIROSHI84/furima-28039/README.md

 ### Association
 - has_many :items
-- has_many :comements dependent: :destroy
+- has_many :comments dependent: :destroy
 - has_many :favorites dependent: :destroy
 - has_one : delivery_address dependent: :destroy
 - has_one : credit_card dependent: :destroy